platformsh/platformsh-docs/docs/src/define-routes/https.md

 ## TLS configuration

-Optionally, it's possible to further refine how secure TLS connections are handled on your cluster via the `tls` route property.
+Optionally, you can specify how secure TLS connections are handled via the `tls` route property.

 ```yaml {location=".platform/routes.yaml"}
 https://{default}/: